xdevfaheem/text_embedder/README.md

 # Text Embedder

-`text_embedder` is a powerful and flexible Python library for generating and managing text embeddings using pre-trained transformer based embedding models.
+`text_embedder` is a powerful and flexible Python library for generating and managing text embeddings using pre-trained transformer based multilingual embedding models.
 It offers support for various pooling strategies, similarity functions, and quantization techniques, making it a versatile tool for a variety of NLP tasks, including embedding, similarity search, clustering, and more.

 ## 🚀 Features